qmk/qmk_firmware/keyboards/crkbd/keymaps/rpbaptist/readme.md

 I put movement on FRST (would be ESDF on QWERTY), because it lines up more comfortably with the columnar staggered layout of the Corne.
 It also gives more easy access to all keys on left half.

 Most notable here is that there are no tap and hold differences anymore on left hand side besides the new layer key.
 This is a different layer than `SYM`.

+### WASD

+This is functionally the same as the `GAMING` layer, but uses traditional WASD layout.
+This is done for games where I don't need to type and want to just jump in without rebinding everything.

 ### GAMING_EXT